About Nanako

 https://www.nanakowater.com/home-2/

-My family pre-pandemic.
+My family pre-pandemic in my hometown Boulder, Colorado.
 My parents, who both grew up in Tokyo during the war, encouraged me in my interest in Japan and the immigrant experience.
 Dad told me family secrets shortly before he died in 2014.
 After Mom passed away during the pandemic, I’ve devoted myself to telling their stories before they are forgotten.

 I also stay in touch with my other homes.
 Jakarta.
 Indonesia where I lived the year after the 1998 riots.
 Bucharest, Romania and Nijmegen, the Netherlands, where I was as a middle school student while Dad was a visiting professor at local universities.